tsubasakong/mcp-hfspace/README.md

-# mcp-hfspace MCP Server
+# mcp-hfspace MCP Server 🤗

-Connect to [HuggingFace Spaces](https://huggingface.co/) with minimial configuration needed.

-Minimal configuration needed, simply add your spaces to the arguments and go!
+Connect to [HuggingFace Spaces](https://huggingface.co/)  with minimial configuration needed simply add your spaces and go!.

-If no spaces are specified, connects to `black-forest-labs/FLUX.1-schnell` image generator by default.
+If no spaces are specified, connects to `evalstate/FLUX.1-schnell` image generator by default.

+@llmindset/mcp-hfspace.

 ## Basic setup

-Supply a list of HuggingFace spaces in the arguments. mcp-hfspace will usually be able to find the most appropriate endpoint.
+Supply a list of HuggingFace spaces in the arguments. mcp-hfspace will usually be able to find the most appropriate endpoint and automatically configure for usage.

-For example: `.../build/index.js Qwen/Qwen2.5-72B-Instruct`
+For example: `.../build/index.js Qwen/Qwen2.5-72B-Instruct evalstate/`

+It is strongly recommended to set a Working Directory for handling upload and download of images and other file-based content.
+Do that with the `--work-dir` argument or `MCP_HF_WORK_DIR` environment variable.
+The current working directory is used by default which for Claude on Windows is `TODO` and on MacOS is `TODO`.

+To access private spaces, use `--hf-token` argument or `HF_TOKEN` environment variable to set your HuggingFace token.

+## File Handling and Claude Desktop Mode

+### Example 1 - Image Generation (Download Image / Claude Vision)

+By default, files are .
+Available files in the root of the .

+### Example 2 - Text-to-Speech (Download Audio)

+### Example 3 - Speech-to-Text (Upload Audio)

+### Example 4 - Image-to-Image

 ![MIRO/Claude Desktop Screenshot](./2024-12-05-flux-shuttle.png)